Accreditation

 Level 3 Module

-There are two training pathways in BUSS®, depending on an individual’s core training, experience and the needs of an organisation.
-The training programme has been carefully designed so that training is appropriate for practitioners from a range of backgrounds, ensuring that the fundamental ethos of the intervention as well as its application, are taught and faithfully implemented by trained practitioners.
-Sarah Lloyd, the author of the model, leads the training team, which comprises Accredited BUSS® Practitioners and Consultants, BUSS® Parent Mentors and our BUSS® in Education lead.
+The training programme has been carefully designed at all levels so that training is appropriate for practitioners from a range of backgrounds, ensuring that the fundamental ethos of the intervention as well as its application, are taught and faithfully implemented by trained practitioners.
+Sarah Lloyd, the author of the model, leads the training team, which comprises Accredited BUSS® Practitioners and Consultants, BUSS® Parent Mentors and BUSS® Groupwork Practitioners.

 Pathway One – Accreditation as a BUSS® Practitioner